Dexmedetomidine: Pharmacokinetics

 Dexmedetomidine is metabolized by the liver, largely by glucuronidation (34%) as well as by oxidation via CYP2A6 and other cytochrome P450 enzymes.
 As such, it should be used with caution in people with liver disease or hepatic impairment.

+Elimination

 The majority of metabolized dexmedetomidine is excreted in the urine (~95%).

-It can also be absorbed sublingually.
+The terminal elimination half-life of intravenous dexmedetomidine ranged 2.1 to 3.1 hours in healthy adults and 2.2 to 3.7 hours in ICU patients.
+Other research has found a half-life of 1.78 to 2.50 hours intravenously and of 2.8 hours sublingually or buccally.

+Chemistry

+Synthesis

+The chemical synthesis of dexmedetomidine has been described.

+Analogues

+Analogues of dexmedetomidine include clonidine, tizanidine, and xylazine, among others.

 History

 Dexmedetomidine was developed by Orion Pharma and is marketed under the names dexdor and Precedex; in 1999 the US Food and Drug Administration (FDA) approved it as a short-term sedative and analgesic (<24 hours) for critically ill or injured people on mechanical ventilation in the intensive care unit.
 The rationale for its short-term use was due to concerns over withdrawal side effects such as rebound high blood pressure.
 These effects have not been consistently observed in research studies, however.

+Society and culture

+Names

+Dexmedetomidine is the generic name of the drug and its INN, USAN, and BAN.
+It is also known by its developmental code names MPV-1440 and BXCL-501 and by its major brand names Precedex and Igalmi among others.

 Veterinary use

 Dexmedetomidine, under the brand name Dexdomitor (Orion Corporation), was approved in the European Union for use in cats and dogs in 2002, for sedation and induction of general anesthesia.
 The FDA approved dexmedetomidine for use in dogs in 2006 and cats in 2007.
 Dexmedetomidine has supplanted xylazine as a sedative for cats and dogs in several countries.
 Dexmedetomidine is used off-label in horses.

 In 2015, the European Medicines Agency and the FDA approved an oromucosal gel form of dexmedetomidine marketed as Sileo by pharmaceutical company Zoetis for use in dogs for relief of noise aversion.

 A study of dogs anaesthetised with isoflurane found that a constant rate infusion of dexmedetomidine improved ventilation, oxygenation, and respiration.